 Sharp-tailed grouse leks (dancing grounds) are the essential hubs of subpopulations.
 Nesting and brooding rearing occur in suitable habitat within approximately a two-mile radius of leks.
-All six tracts proposed for protection either have active leks located on them (Tumler, Alm) or less than 0.85 mile away (Thompson, Jost, Rezac).
+All seven tracts proposed for protection either have active leks located on them (Tumler, Alm, Deer Run LLP) or less than 0.85 mile away (Thompson, Thompson, Jost, Rezac).

 A study in 1999 revealed 13 sharp-tailed grouse leks in northeastern Minnesota that had the greatest potential (based on longevity and number of birds using the leks) to be maintained as large active leks and serve as core populations.
 87% of these leks were located on private land and vulnerable to land use changes.
-In Aitkin County, three tracts have one of these leks 0.1 to 0.5 mile away (Thompson, Thompson, Jost).
+In Aitkin County, one of the five tracts proposed for protection have one of these 13 leks located on it (Deer Run LLP) and three tracts have one of these leks 0.1 to 0.5 mile away (Thompson, Thompson, Jost).
 In Kanabec County, one of the two tracts proposed for protection has one of these 13 leks located on it (Alm).